Structed/sample-playfab-eventstream-handler/blog/Extend PlayFab with Azure Functions.md

 # Apendix
 ## Notes
-* It would be good practice to rename `Function1` to something sensible :-)
 * You might want to use [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) for secrets instead of AppSettings, or [Azure Managed Identities](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet), for even more security.